Women-Only Self Defense Class in Sequim

 MONDAY, FEBRUARY 2 • 3:30–5:00pm

+We will discuss the homework related to breathwork and identifying different types of violence (social/asocial/hybrid).
+Then we’ll warm up with our boundary setting and escapes before moving on to ground work.
 Ground Work 1 helps you develop training to go from the ground to standing and to prevent yourself from being pinned down.
-This is a more physically demanding class, but you are always encouraged to train at a pace that works for you.
+This is a bit more physically demanding class, but you are always encouraged to train at a pace that works for you.

 GROUND WORK 2